P3SW/P3/README.md

 ### Create conversion database

-To fill the database with data from a conversion, run the `CUSTOM.sql`script.
+To fill the database with data from a conversion, run the `Database/CUSTOM.sql`script.

 IMPORTANT: make sure the file path on line 7 and 9 matches with your database's path.